lcdm-uiuc/info490-fa15/Week4/lesson2.md

 # Week 4 Lesson 2 #
 ## Python: Strings & Lists ##

-In this lesson, you will learn
+In this lesson, you will learn about the difference between strings and lists, how to perform operations on these objects, and how to call various elements inside of these objects.

 ###Objectives ###